LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 -------------------------

-.. c:function:: int LSRKStepSetMethod(void* arkode_mem, ARKODE_LSRKMethodType method);
+.. c:function:: int LSRKStepSetSTSMethod(void* arkode_mem, ARKODE_LSRKMethodType method);

-   This function selects the LSRK method that should be used.
+   This function selects the LSRK STS method that should be used.
 The list of allowable values for this input is below.

    **Arguments:**